 Kiln-Dried Hardwood Logs

-Most Firewood suppliers in Scotland have had difficulty getting hardwoods this year.
+Most Firewood suppliers in Scotland have had difficulty getting hardwoods.
 They usually have to be imported at up to twice the price they were 2 years ago.

 WHAT KILN-DRYING REALLY MEANS